novix-sa/Pyplan/docs/Quick Start.md

 ![enter image description here](http://img.pyplan.org/Quick_start_node_domain.png) You can see in the console output, that the sum of node1_ and node2_ is only computed for the intersection of Index domain  "MyTime" of the correspondent variables.

-Second, we will later see that when creating apps, controls for interacting with the app, are created using indexes.
+Second, we will later see that when creating apps, **controls for interacting with the app**, are created using indexes.

 ### **Module**
 Modules are ment to contain group of nodes in a way to organize large models.